Waste management strategies to support sustainable development

 Türk Telekom carries out extensive work in the area of waste management within the scope of its sustainable environmental policy.

 Zero Waste Project

-- 150 liters of oil was saved by recycling 1.5 tonnes of glass waste.
+- 789.5 kWh of energy was saved by recycling 19 tons of glass waste.

-According to the Regulation on Waste Electricaland Electronic Goods Control, targets are set for manufacturers to recycle the electrical and electronic devices they put on the market in the amount specified by year.
-In line with its targets set in accordance with this legislation, Türk Telekom continued its campaign, which it started in 2017, to collect its modems in the market in 2018 and 2019.
+In line with its targets set in accordance with this legislation, Türk Telekom continues its campaign, which it started in 2017, to collect its modems in the market in some certain periods.

-With campaigns and organizations such as the Waste Collection Competition carried out within the Company, employees were able to contribute to the process and the revenues generated from the collected wastes are used to fund corporate social responsibility projects.
+With campaigns and organisations such as the Waste Collection Competition carried out within the Company, employees were able to contribute to the process, and the revenues generated from the collected wastes are used to fund corporate social responsibility projects.

 Türk Telekom is working to raise awareness about the damage caused by electronic waste to the environment, to reduce the damage caused by such waste by recycling electronic waste through proper means and to convert the obtained resources into value for Turkey.
 With this campaign, which was organised as a competition for the Company employees and their families, Türk Telekom aims to contribute to Turkey’s future and sustainability.